Display Your Treasures

 - Moderate temperature.

-- Keep relative humidity level constant,
+- Keep relative humidity level constant, with few fluctuations.

 - Don't crowd objects.

 - Store dolls face down to protect eye weights.